 Take a walk around your car and check everything is in good working order.

 Check that all of the lights are working.

 Is your tyre tread correct?
-One of the is to take a 20p coin and put it into your tyre grooves, sideways on.
+One of the easiest ways to check this is to take a 20p coin and put it into your tyre grooves, sideways on.
 If the rim on the edge of the coin is not visible, your tyres should be OK.
 If you can see the rim of the 20p coin, it is probably a good idea to get them checked.

 Also, ensure that the tyre pressure is correct.

 If you have noticed a problem with your car, such as your brakes feeling strange, you should try to take your car to a mechanic before its MOT.

 Paying to repair issues on a failed MOT

 Your refusal of MOT certificate should state why your car has a failed MOT and what you will have to have fixed in order for your car to pass its MOT.

 Sometimes, these can be simple issues such as a broken headlight or a windscreen wiper not clearing the windscreen properly.